CMLPlatform/ramascene/docs/source/intro.rst

 Several on-the-fly calculations are performed to generate EEIO results.
-The on-the-fly calculations are possible by loading in the EXIOBASE data into memory and employing background processing using Celery.
+The on-the-fly calculations are made possible by loading in EXIOBASE raw data into memory and employing background processing using Celery.

 Implementation overview